We use ads to keep this site running, so please consider disabling your ad blocker. Thank you!

 Get the full story of The Last Showgirl with a detailed plot summary.
 Dive into its themes, characters, and the twists that make it a must-watch.

-Shelly Gardner is a 57-year-old showgirl who has performed for three decades in Le Razzle Dazzle, a classic French-style revue at a casino on the Las Vegas Strip.
-Her co-stars in the show now include several younger women, including Mary-Anne and Jodie, who view Shelly as a mother figure.
-Shelly’s older friend, Annette, maintains a close kinship with Shelly, despite having been ousted from the show years prior, and now works as a cocktail waitress.
+Shelly Gardner, a 57-year-old showgirl, has spent an impressive three decades dazzling audiences in Le Razzle Dazzle, a classic French-style revue that has become a staple of the iconic Las Vegas Strip.
+Among the vibrant ensemble now gracing the stage, she shares the spotlight with younger performers like Mary-Anne and Jodie, who affectionately regard Shelly as a mother figure.
+Even though Annette, Shelly’s close friend, was let go from the show years ago and now works as a cocktail waitress, her bond with Shelly remains strong and enduring.